skip to content

 Neuroprotective roles of Fbxo7/PARK15

 Parkinson’s disease is the second most common neurodegenerative disease, affecting more than 6 million people worldwide, where the majority of cases are sporadic and approximately 10% of cases are inherited.
 In 2008, the first case of Parkinsonian pyramidal syndrome was linked to a mutation in FBXO7, and since then many other pathological recessive mutations have been identified.
-Having shown Fbxo7 acts in a common pathway with the stress-activated kinase, PINK1, and another ubiquitin ligase, Parkin, to enable stress-activated mitophagy, we are using dopaminergic cell and mouse models to identify which cellular pathways will rescue the ensuing neuronal cell death caused by the loss of Fbxo7.
+We are using cell lines, 2D and 3D dopaminergic neurons, and mouse models to identify which cellular pathways will rescue the ensuing neuronal cell death caused by the loss of Fbxo7.

 Fbxo7 and PI31 as proteasome regulators

-In studying the structural organisation and domains of Fbxo7, we discovered it also contains an FP (Fbxo7-PI31) dimerisation domain that enables its homo-dimerization and hetero-dimerisation with the proteasome regulator, PI31/PSMF1.
-These proteins share a similar organisational structure; both contain an FP domain and a PRR domain.
-In cells with specialised morphologies, like neurons, sperm, and erythrocytes, reduced Fbxo7 levels correlates with lower PI31 levels.
+In studying the structure and functional domains of Fbxo7, we discovered it also contains an FP (Fbxo7-PI31) dimerisation domain that enables its homo-dimerization and hetero-dimerisation with the proteasome regulator, PI31/PSMF1.
+These proteins share a similar organisational structure, both contain an FP domain and a PRR domain, and reduced Fbxo7 levels often correlates with lower PI31 levels.
 Multiple global proteomic profiling and interactome studies have demonstrated the association of Fbxo7 and PI31 with each other and the proteasome.
-Our goal is to understand how Fbxo7 and PI31 coordinate their regulation of the proteasome in cells with specialised morphologies.
+Our goal is to understand how Fbxo7 and PI31 coordinate their mutual regulation of the proteasome in the multiple different cell types where Fbxo7 deficiency shows a pathological phenotype.

 Laman Research